polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 -   EnableDhcp: **0**

-In the SQL Server Management Studio, set the port of the **s03-db-agl0** listener to **1433**.

-Bring the Always-On Availability Group clustered role online.
+In the SQL Server Management Studio, you will set the port of the **s03-db-agl0** listener to **1433**.
+Finally, you will bring the Always-On Availability Group clustered role online.

 1. Within the Remote Desktop session to s03-db-0 VM, in the Windows PowerShell ISE session, run the following to install the Windows Failover Clustering feature and its subfeatures on s03-db-0 and s03-db-1 VMs: